What are some safety tips for hosts of places to stay?

 You can require guests to complete certain verifications before they book, such as Verified ID.

-Adding a security deposit to your listing can also help protect you in the event of an accident, like spilled wine on a rug.
+Adding a security deposit to your listing can also help protect you in the event of an accident, such as spilt wine on a rug.

 Read Airbnb’s Responsible Hosting articles